-To compare all the above drones, the new DJI Mavic Pro 2 and Mavic 2 Zoom has the best obstacle avoidance system.
 The Mavic 2 have obstacle detection all 6 sides of the drone.
 The Mavic 2 can also fly around obstacles in front or behind it.
-More information on the Mavic 2 obstacle sensing system further down.
+We have more information on the Mavic 2 obstacle sensing system further down.
 The DJI Mavic Pro 2 and Mavic 2 Zoom released in August 2018 have new cameras and superb stabilization.
 Click on the link above to watch videos on these latest DJI Mavic 2 quadcopters.

 Next best is the DJI Phantom 4 Pro obstacle avoidance system.
 It has 5 directions of obstacle sensing and 4 directions of obstacle avoidance, which is outstanding.
 It also has many intelligent flight modes, super smooth stability and top 4k camera.

-The best obstacle detection and collision avoidance on a small drone is the DJI Mavic Air, which was released in January 2018.
+One of the best obstacle detection and collision avoidance on a small drone is the DJI Mavic Air and Mavic Air 2 which was released in April 2020.

-It has 3 directions of collision avoidance of forward, backward and downwards sensing.
+Both Mavic Air models have 3 directions of collision avoidance, which are forward, backward and downwards sensing.
 It’s sense and avoid system was the first to actually of the small drones to detect obstacles and then to fly around the object.